 All of these magnet dance auditions require each child to take a ballet class.
+When your child is doing ballet classes it is important for them to be able to practice outside of their lessons, this is why many enjoy using a portable dance floor so they can get that spring action practice in that they need to regardless of the facilities available to them.
 That is the first step in the audition process.
 Hopefully your child is already in a dance or ballet school taking ballet classes, but if he or she isn’t, that should be your first step.
 Jazz, tap, hip hop, lyrical and other classes offered at dance studios are great and certainly do help in the audition process because those classes teach rhythm, coordination and most importantly, the ability to pick up different styles and combinations, but ballet class is where each student learns proper technique.
 You can not fake ballet technique.
 It isn’t about how to point your toe; it is about how you execute a perfect Tendue from first position.

 Other aspects of the audition for middle school (it is a little different for high school) may include a jazz or hip hop combination after the ballet class, a solo and sometimes even a ballet vocabulary test.
 The solo is usually no longer than one minute and it is best to get one of your child’s teachers to choreograph it.
 For a fee, your studio can usually provide you with a solo that will highlight your child’s best abilities.